 There came sounds of hasty shuffling and a crash.
 Some book or a stack of sheets got knocked over and pages fell noisily and slipped about the floor.
 A lone sheet careened right through the crack under the door and came to rest before my eyes.
 It had the trademark cones and orbs Kanika doodled on any piece of paper she could lay her hands on.

 Something began scrapping the panel next to the door in the place where the spared chair used to be squeezed in.
 It cheeped and shuddered, cheeped and shuddered.

 It cheeped.
 And it shuddered.

 “Kanika?
 Are you OK?”
-I shot off like an arrow who had got stuck in the bow and was let loose by providence.
+Suddenly, I shot off like a bullet that had got stuck in the muzzle of a pistol.
 Everything inside the cabin came to a freeze.